Course Outline

 Section 2: HDFS for Government

-- Concepts (horizontal scaling, replication, data locality, rack awareness)
+- Key concepts including horizontal scaling, replication, data locality, and rack awareness

 Section 3: MapReduce for Government

-- MapReduce Version 1 and Version 2 (YARN)
+- Comparison between MapReduce Version 1 and Version 2 (YARN)

 Section 4: Pig for Government

-- Laboratory: Writing Pig scripts to analyze data
+- Laboratory exercise: Writing Pig scripts to analyze government data

 Section 5: Hive for Government

-- Laboratory: Various exercises on processing data with Hive
+- Laboratory exercise: Various exercises on processing government data with Hive

 Section 6: HBase for Government